Booragoon

 Booragoon demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Booragoon is significantly higher than broader benchmarks.
-As of the latest data, 44.9% of residents aged 15 and above hold university qualifications, compared to 27.9% in Western Australia (WA) and 28.6% in the SA4 region.
-This substantial educational advantage positions Booragoon strongly for knowledge-based opportunities.
-Bachelor degrees are the most common at 30.0%, followed by postgraduate qualifications at 10.6% and graduate diplomas at 4.3%.
+Educational qualifications in Booragoon are substantially higher than broader averages, with 44.9% of residents aged 15+ holding a university degree, compared to 27.9% across WA and 28.6% in the SA4 region.
+This educational profile positions the community well for professional opportunities.
+Bachelor degrees are the most common qualification at 30.0%, followed by postgraduate degrees at 10.6% and graduate diplomas at 4.3%.
+Vocational and technical training is also well represented, with 25.1% of residents aged 15+ holding vocational qualifications, split between advanced diplomas (12.0%) and certificates (13.1%).

 Frequently Asked Questions - Education